cau-se/theodolite/execution/helm/README.md

 ### Sub charts

-Sub-diagrams can be added using a repository or a path to a directory containing the diagram files.
+Sub charts can be added using a repository or a path to a directory containing the chart files.
 Currently we cannot add cp-confluent-chart and the kafka-lag-exporter with a repository URL.
 This might be possible in the future.
 The folder [dependencies](./dependencies) contains the required files.

 **Hints**: